 Performance & Security Features

-It is not fair to expect VPS-grade performance features from a shared hosting provider.
+It may not be reasonable to expect VPS-grade performance features from a shared hosting plan.
 But HostGator does provide a few things.

 In the security department, HostGator offers two addons for their shared hosting plans: